Generic Name: dexamethasone (intraocular) (DEX a METH a sone (IN tra OK ue lar))

 Before taking this medicine

-You should not be treated with dexamethasone if you are allergic to it.
+You should not be treated with Ozurdex if you are allergic to dexamethasone, or if you have:

 a history of eye ulcer, surgery, or trauma that has injured or ruptured the lens in your eye.